nict-wisdom/rannc/documents/tutorial.rst

 5. Model partitioning for very large models
 -------------------------------------------

-If the number of parameters of a model is extremely large, you cannot train the model only with data parallelism.
+If the number of parameters of a model is very large, you cannot train the model only with data parallelism.
 RaNNC automatically partitions such models for *model parallelism*.

 To see how RaNNC partitions such a large model, set ``hidden`` and ``layers`` to 5000 and 100 respectively.
 Given the configuration, the model has more than 2.5 billion parameters.

-You cannot train this model using only data parallelism because the size of parameters, gradients and optimizer states exceeds the memory of the GPU (40GB) (The model requires 10GB for parameters, 10GB for gradients, 20GB for optimizer states, and more for activations).
+You cannot train this model using only data parallelism because the size of parameters, gradients and optimizer states exceeds the memory of the GPU (40GB).
+(The model requires 10GB for parameters, 10GB for gradients, 20GB for optimizer states, and more for activations)

 Let's use all the GPUs on the node (eight GPUs) for this configuration.